Requirements Coverage-Guided Minimization for Natural Language Test Cases: Problem Definition: Test Suite Minimization in Automotive Requirements Testing

 \textbf{Structured and Precise}: Test cases explicitly define preconditions, test steps, and expected outcomes.

 \textbf{Domain-Specific Vocabulary}: Test cases extensively utilize automotive-specific terminology, signals, variables, and abbreviations.

-However, as the number of system requirements increases, the corresponding test suites can become excessively large, leading to dramatically increased testing costs.
+However, as the number of system requirements increases, the corresponding test suites can become excessively large, resulting in dramatically higher testing costs.
 Moreover, as new requirements are added, test cases are often written without checking the existing ones.
 This can lead to functional overlap between test cases, thus increasing redundancy in the test suite.